ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ### Creating a {{site.data.keyword.cloud_notm}} Platform toolchain
 {: #tutorial-create-toolchain}

-You are almost ready to start working on the Web Gallery app, but before you start coding you must have a source repository for the code.
-It must be accessible from both {{site.data.keyword.cloud_notm}} Platform and the local development environment.
+You are almost ready to start working on the code for the Image Gallery app, but before you start coding, you must have a repository for the source code.
+It must be accessible from both {{site.data.keyword.cloud_notm}} Platform and your local development environment.

-We will want to both push changes to {{site.data.keyword.cloud_notm}} Platform, and pull down the changes made in the {{site.data.keyword.cloud_notm}} Platform to our local development environment.
-To do so, create a Delivery Pipeline for the app in {{site.data.keyword.cloud_notm}} Platform by completing the following steps:
+With a repository in place, we will be able to pull changes from {{site.data.keyword.cloud_notm}} Platform to our local development environment, as well as push any changes we make locally to {{site.data.keyword.cloud_notm}} Platform.
+To automate the process, we'll create a Delivery Pipeline for our web application in {{site.data.keyword.cloud_notm}} Platform by completing the following steps:

 1. After signing in to {{site.data.keyword.cloud_notm}} Platform, select the COS-WebGallery app, and